samarv/blooBbankNearMe/README.md

-# blooBbankNearMe
+# bloodBbankNearMe

-A tiny react app to find nearest blood bank
+A react app that helps you find the bloodbank contact list in your city